-Dosage will vary based on a person age, medical conditions they may have, and the response to this treatment.
+The dosage will vary based on a person age, medical conditions they may have, and the response to this treatment.
 A person should follow the recommendations on the bottle to see how much Magnesium citrate they should take.
-After taking this product they should immediately drink and eight ounce glass of water.
+After taking this product they should immediately drink an eight-ounce glass of water.
 This will help prevent some side effects.

-Some mild side effects include discomfort such as gas, cramps, or nausea.
+Some mild side effects include discomforts such as gas, cramps, or nausea.
 There are some more serious side effects by they are unlikely.
-They include irregular heartbeat, changes in ,mood, muscle weakness, rectal bleeding, and bloody stool.
+They include irregular heartbeat, changes in mood, muscle weakness, rectal bleeding, and bloody stool.
 This is often due to prolonged use of this laxative.

 If a person uses Magnesium Citrate and does not have a bowel movement they may have a serious medical problem or obstruction in their intestines.
 They should consult a medical professional.

 If a person is suffering from chronic constipation they should visit their doctor.
 Magnesium Citrate can help a person have a bowel movement if they are constipated but a person should not become dependant on this laxative in order to pass their stool.
 If a person uses this laxative often they may experience signs of dehydration.
 This may include decreased urination, dry mouth, and wrinkled skin.
 A laxative should only be used on an as-needed basis.
 Magnesium Citrate IBS use is very common and typically has very beneficial upsides.

 When used on occasion Magnesium Citrate can help relieve occasional constipation.
 This laxative will allow the intestines to take in more water to loosen the stool and help the body expel it.
 A person will then be relieved on the bloating and discomfort associated with constipation.
 When a person has to go for colon or intestinal testing they can also use this laxative to clean out their system so the doctor can have an unobstructed view.